 “We then had a yellow card, which was fully deserved, and conceded ten points during that period of play, which changes the game.

 “As hard as Harlequins worked, we gave them a bit of a freebie to get back into the game – that’s what’s disappointing.
-We’ve got to learn to manage the game a bit better when we’re under pressure.

 “We got a losing bonus point, but it could have been and should have been more if we’d executed our game plan properly.
 We need to get better at managing momentum – when we have got it we need to make the most of it, and when we haven’t got it, we have to take it away from the opposition quicker and more effectively.